nehalcanadaedu-maker/soc-soar-rdp-containment-lab/README.md

 - Enrich the source IP with AbuseIPDB threat intelligence.
 - Provide the SOC analyst with alert details, IP reputation, MITRE ATT&CK mapping, risk assessment, and triage context.
 - Require analyst approval before taking containment action.
-- Disable the affected Active Directory user account using a PowerShell-based response workflow.
+- Disable the affected Active Directory user account using a PowerShell-based response workflow when containment is approved.
 - Verify whether the account was successfully disabled.
-- Send final Slack notifications for both approved containment and no-action decisions.
+- Generate final Slack incident reports for both approved containment and rejected/no-action decisions.
+- Document the final outcome so the SOC team can clearly see what was detected, what decision was made, what action was taken, and whether containment was verified.

   ## 3. Lab Environment